Cosmo-Tech/cosmotech-api/doc/Apis/ConnectorApi.md

 # **findConnectorById**
 > Connector findConnectorById(connector\_id)

-Get the details of an connector
+Get the details of a connector

 ### Parameters